OBDS-Training/Help/content/en/docs/linux/configuration/bashrc/index.md

 alias rm='rm -i'
 ```

+{{< alert icon="👉" text="If you decide to create your own aliases, be mindful of overriding any existing command name, as aliases take precedence over commands with the same name." />}}

 ### Modules

 The next chunk of code uses the `module` command to put a version of the `git`